tumarkin/vandelay/README.md

 * Show or hide key statistics (such as *t*-statistic) as necessary.

 # Example
+To do

+# Documentation
+Full detailed documentation is forthcoming.
+For now, please refer to the  example.

 # Installation
 You may download a precompiled binary from the /bin directory or build from source.

 ## Precompiled binary
 A precompiled binary for Mac OS X Mavericks is currently the only one available.
 Download it from the /bin directory and place it in your user path.
 Please email me if this does not work as the binary may require additional library files.

 ## From source
 *vandelay* is written in Haskell.
 To compile from source,

 * Install Haskell.
 The Haskell Platform is recommended: <https://www.haskell.org/platform/>.